vidigal88/GettingCleaningDataAssignment/README.md

 ## Code Book

-A code book describing the data, the variables and any transformation that has been performed to clean up the data: `CodeBook.md`.
+A code book describing the variables that exist in the tidy data set of task 5: `CodeBook.md`.